NAPLAN Marking FAQ Page

 Previous employees

 These details were emailed to you in the previous year at the start of marking.
-If you cannot find the email, you may contact prapayroll@pearson.com with the subject line: Payroll Login Details - Your full name.
+This will be emailed to you again prior to the commencement of marking.

 Email: naplan.nsw@nesa.nsw.edu.au